raspberrypilearning/aaawysiwyg/en/step_1.md

 cam.take_photo("image.jpg")

 --- /code ---

 This is a test!
-Ha he hee
+Ha arara ererere